 Generally, if a product candidate with an orphan drug designation receives the first marketing approval for the indication for which it has such designation, the product is entitled to a period of seven years of marketing exclusivity, which precludes the FDA from approving another marketing application for a product that constitutes the same drug treating the same indication for that marketing exclusivity period, except in limited circumstances.
-If another sponsor receives such approval before we do (even where we have orphan drug designation for that use), we will be precluded from receiving marketing approval for our product for that use for the exclusivity period of seven years.

 The exclusivity period in the United States can be extended by six months if the NDA sponsor submits pediatric data that fairly respond to a written request from the FDA for such data.
+Even under these circumstances, we may not be granted pediatric approval from the FDA for these indications.
 Orphan drug exclusivity may be revoked if the FDA determines that the request for designation was materially defective or if the manufacturer is unable to assure sufficient quantity of the product to meet the needs of patients with the rare disease or condition.
+Other potential benefits of orphan drug designation and/or approval of a designated drug include eligibility for: exemption from certain prescription drug user fees, tax credits for certain qualified clinical testing expenses, and waivers from the pediatric assessment requirements of the Pediatric Research Equity Act, or PREA.

-Although we have been granted orphan drug designation for setmelanotide in treating PWS, if we request orphan drug designation for setmelanotide for other uses, there can be no assurances that the FDA will grant such designation.
+Although we have been granted orphan drug designation for setmelanotide in treating POMC deficiency obesity, if we request orphan drug designation for setmelanotide for other uses, there can be no assurance that the FDA will grant such designation.
 For example, if the population of patients who would be appropriate candidates for a drug is 200,000 or more individuals, the drug may not qualify for orphan drug designation, even if the population for which the sponsor seeks approval is lower than 200,000.
-Additionally, the designation of setmelanotide as an orphan product does not guarantee that the FDA will accelerate regulatory review of, or ultimately approve, that product candidate, nor does it limit the ability of the FDA to grant orphan drug designation to product candidates of other companies that treat the same indications as setmelanotide prior to our product receiving exclusive marketing approval.
+Additionally, the designation of setmelanotide as an orphan drug does not guarantee that the FDA will accelerate regulatory review of, or ultimately approve, setmelanotide.

-Even if we obtain orphan drug exclusivity for setmelanotide, that exclusivity may not effectively protect our product candidate from competition because different drugs can be approved for the same condition.
+Even if we obtain orphan drug exclusivity for setmelanotide, that exclusivity may not effectively protect setmelanotide from competition because different drugs can be approved for the same condition.
 In the United States, even after an orphan drug is approved, the FDA may subsequently approve another drug for the same condition if the FDA concludes that the latter drug is not the same drug or is clinically superior in that it is shown to be safer, more effective or makes a major contribution to patient care.